rtdevx/rtdevx.github.io/content/posts/devops/kubernetes/talos-cluster-build/index.md

 talosctl apply -f rendered/worker.yaml -n $WORKER_IP3 --insecure
 ```

-‼️Note `--insecure` is only used for the initial install.
+‼️Note: `--insecure` is only used for the initial install.
 After cluster is installed with it's newly generated keys, this option should not be used.
 #### 6. Configure talosctl

 ```bash